ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/Labs/LABWebJobs.md

 * FiveMinsDataToEH: Simulates energy consumption data and sends it to Event Hub every 5 minutes.
 * FiveMinsDataToSQL: Simulates energy consumption data and sends it to Azure SQL every 5 minutes.
 * WeatherHourlyDataToSQL: Simulates weather data and sends it to Azure SQL every hour.

+They are all triggered Web Jobs.

+2. For example, this CRON expression "0 */5 * * * *" means, run every 5 minutes.
+This is in the file settings.job alongside the script.
+Web Jobs can be created from the Azure portal itself.